 When she was four years old, Jayme Fraser convinced “The Ups Man” to deliver a case of construction-paper books to The Tattered Cover in Denver so she could begin a writing career.
-Today, as a state projects and education reporter for Lee Newspapers of Montana, she melds people-focused narratives, investigative reporting and interactive graphics to evaluate social and political issues.
+Today, she melds people-focused narratives, investigative reporting and interactive graphics to evaluate social and political issues.
 Jayme rarely travels without her Canon 7D, documenting adventures throughout the northwest and Texas bayou.

-Jayme has covered higher education, nonprofits, wrongful convictions, medical marijuana, religion and governments, ranging from local and state to tribal and federal.
+Jayme has covered higher education, nonprofits, wrongful convictions, medical marijuana, drug policy, health care, religion and governments, ranging from local and state to tribal and federal.
 She texted breaking updates to an editor while teenagers ducked under church pews to evade gunfire, interviewed a state legislator as he reached into heifers for pregnancy tests, and revealed that executive members of the Houston mayor’s staff used city funds to pay the bills of a floundering nonprofit that would eventually file for bankruptcy.